libhal/conan-config2/README.md

 - `gcc-14` - Major version with Jinja2 templating for automatic OS/arch detection
 - `llvm-20` - Major version with Jinja2 templating for automatic OS/arch detection

+The `llvm-20` and `gcc-14` profiles use Jinja2 templating with `detect_api` to
+automatically detect your OS and architecture, configuring both host and build contexts appropriately.
+This eliminates the need for separate platform-specific profiles.

 See the "Toolchain Version Strategy" section below for guidance on which to use.

-> [!NOTE]
-> The `llvm-20` and `gcc-14` profiles use Jinja2 templating with `detect_api` to
-> automatically detect your OS and architecture, configuring both host and build
-> contexts appropriately.
-This eliminates the need for separate platform-specific
-> profiles.
->
 > [!WARNING]
 > **ARM GCC profiles are deprecated.** The `arm-gcc`, `arm-gcc-prev`,
 > `arm-gcc-next`, and version-specific `arm-gcc-*` profiles are deprecated in